What is an array?

 Multi-dimensional arrays

-When array elements of an array are arrays, then it’s called a multi-dimensional array.
-As from the definition of the array, an array is a collection of same data types and array is a type in itself, a multi-dimensional array must have arrays that belong to the same data type.
+When the elements of an array are also arrays, we get a multi-dimensional array.
+Since an array is a type, every inner array must have the same type.

 package main